 Matt enjoyed the South Florida weather, so he elected to study film and photography at the University of Miami.
 After graduating, Matt relocated to Los Angeles to live the proverbial dream.
 It didn't take long to work his way from PA into the camera department, shimmying between commercials, reality, and independent features.

 Matt takes pride in his work ethic and positive attitude.
 He knows his way around a set, cameras, software, and hardware.
-He can ensure integrity of the image thanks to a deep understanding of the DI process and being able to communicate with post, leaving the Director of Photography free to focus on what's being created now rather than worrying over the end result.
+He can ensure integrity of the image thanks to a deep understanding of the dailies and DI process and being able to communicate with post, leaving the Director of Photography free to focus on what's being created now rather than worrying over the end result.

 Banner Photo Copyright Tina Rowden Photography